yw1309/web-journal/README.md

 ## User stories

-1. as a user, I can create a journal
+1. as a user, I can create an account and a journal
 2. as a user, I can create an entry in my journal
-2. as a user, I can pin a location on a map and make a note
 3. as a user, I can edit an entry in my journal
 4. as a user, I can view the entries in my journal and recount memorable memories
-5. as a user, I can view other people's entries (maybe)
+5. as a user, I can view other people's entries
+5. as a user, I can edit my profile bio
+5. as a user, I can view statistics regarding my posts

 ## Research Topics

 * (6 points) Integrate user authentication
     * passport for user authentication
-* (2 points) Google Maps API (or another nifty map library)
-    * access user's location to include in jounral entry (if they want)
-    * using it as a map interface so that users can pin locations and make entries
-    * set it to 2 points because integration probably won't be too hard
-* (4 points) Unit testing - Mocha
-    * only doing this in case previous topics aren't worth 8 points already
+    * register/login/logout functions
+* (2 points or more) Bootstrap CSS (and JS)
+    * used Bootstrap classes to make a simple & cohesive template
+    * included JavaScript/JQuery for additional features